-Example 4 - Plan D is a New Small Plan with a calendar year plan year and a year-end valuation date.
-Plan D was created as the result of a non de minimis spin-off on January 1, 2014 and is therefore considered a Continuation Plan for 2014.
-Even though Plan D is a Small Plan for 2014, is not subject to the Lookback Rule for 2014 because it is a Continuation Plan.
-Therefore, Plan D's Variable-rate Premium for 2014 will be based on UVBs for 2014 (i.e., the Premium Payment Year) measured as of 12/31/20149.
+Example 3 - Plan C is a New Small Plan with a calendar year plan year and a beginning of year valuation date.
+Plan C was created as the result of a non de minimis spin-off on 1/1/2016 and is therefore considered a Continuation Plan for 2016.
+As a Continuation Plan, Plan C is not subject to the Lookback Rule for 2016 (because there is no prior year to look back to).
+That means UVBs are measured as 1/1/20169.